 Why is pulse fishing research important?

 In recent years, pulse trawl fishing has only been allowed on the basis of a derogation for scientific research.
 This research maps the effects of pulse fishing on the ecosystem.
-In February 2019 in Europe, the decision was made to ban pulse fishing on the basis of political and socio-economic considerations.
+In April 2019, the European Parliament decided to definitively ban pulse fishing, mostly on the basis of political and socio-economic considerations.
 Scientific research however remains important to demonstrate the ecological and economic advantages and disadvantages of innovative fishing techniques such as pulse fishing.

 Download the overview

 Field strength profile in and above the seabed as reference to pulse trawl fishing on Dover sole (Solea solea)